ucsb-cs156/f23/_lectures/week06b.md

 ---
-title: "Week 06b - 08.03 Thu"
+title: "Week 06b - 11.08 Wed"
 lecture_date: 2023-11-08
-description: "Retro on team02 (unless done Tue), Start team03"
+description: "Retro on team02 (and team03 so far)"
 ready: true
 layout: default
 parent: lectures
 slides:
 ---

-# If you didn't do a retro on team02 Tuesday, do it today
+# retro2: retro on team02 (and team03 so far)

-Remember that a decent retro should take at least 30 minutes.

-If you are done faster, maybe you aren't going deep enough.
+Find the retro outline and instructions on the same gdrive where you completed retro1.

 As you put down your stop/start/continue items, ask yourself: are the items specific?